gmukhigulashvili/devops-assignment/README.md

 ### How will the assignment be evaluated
 When evaluating the assignment, we will consider the following:
 - The deployment plan and the resources are created and working as expected.
-We will trigger the API and expect a valid response
+We will trigger the API using the supplied URL and expect a valid response
 - The documentation is clear and detailed, we will follow the documentation to understand the deployment process
-- Best practicies are followed across all functional and non-functional requirements (for example: security, cost optimization, reliability, etc)
+- Best practices are followed across all functional and non-functional requirements (for example: security, cost optimization, reliability, etc)

 ### General Notes
 - For performing the assignment, you will be given with AWS credentials (console and programmatic) to a dedicated account, **DO NOT COMMIT THEM IN THE CODE**